pwssOrg/File-Integrity-GUI/README.md

 Please be careful when quarantining files that are system files.
 A quarantined file won't work if it's quarantined, so my best suggestion to you is to avoid the Windows folder.
 Anti-virus products and Windows Defender (if you're using Integrity Hash on Windows) will handle that.
 Integrity hash is a product that safeguards the files that are important to you or your organization.
 No more undetectable file injections or undetectable SCI FI quantum attack.
 Even if you have full access to a computer's kernel.
 Try to screw up the OS so much that all three hash algorithms become compromised.
 There are only a handful of individuals in the world who can accomplish that with just one algorithm (like SHA-256).
 In order to prevent a diff result, it is necessary for all three hash algorithms to match.

+## How to set up for PWSS Clients?

+PWSS clients will have a trust store bundled with the Integrity Hash application and can easily set up the startup script for both the application (FE BE) and the Postgresql database underneath.
+SSL can be used in your local environment without any additional setup.
+No local wireshark sniffing for your credentials, in other words. :closed_lock_with_key:

+Your machine will have the local server certificate, but what happens if an attacker identifies it after they got foothold of your environment??
+They would need the password and then launch a noisy man in the middle tool.
+In many enterprise environments, it won't be feasible.
+You have total control over your database password and username, and we won't be aware of it even if you use our setup script.
+The setup process for this local application will be straightforward for non-developers.
+Understanding the value of this is important if you care about security.

 ## Contact Information